 - A. Salary At Time of Employment: The plan may provide a flat salary rate or a salary range for each classification with a minimum, maximum and one or more intermediate steps.
 The beginning or normal hiring rate shall usually be at the first step of the range.
 Every new employee shall be paid the first step on employment, except that the City Manager or other appointing authority may authorize employment at a higher step if the labor supply is restricted or the person to be hired is unusually qualified.
-Such offer must be in writing and supported by documentation. - B. Change In Pay Upon Promotion: When an employee is promoted, he/she shall normally receive the first step in the salary range, which results in a 5% raise for the new position.
-The employee will be eligible for a step advancement after 12 months of satisfactory performance as long as they are below the top step of the range. - C. Change In Pay Upon Demotion: When an employee is demoted he/she shall be paid in accordance with the salary schedule for the new lower class to which the employee is demoted; he/she shall be placed in a step within the salary range in his/her new lower class, which is the same as the step held prior to demotion, providing said demotion is not the result of disciplinary action. - D. Change In Pay Upon Reclassification: When a position is reallocated to a classification with a higher pay range and the incumbent employee retains the position, he/she shall normally be placed at the first step in the new range.
+Such offer must be in writing and supported by documentation. - B. Change In Pay Upon Promotion: When an employee is promoted, he/she shall normally receive the first step in the salary range that provides at least a 5% raise for the new position.

+- C. Change In Pay Upon Demotion: When an employee is demoted he/she shall be paid in accordance with the salary schedule for the new lower class to which the employee is demoted; he/she shall be placed in a step within the salary range in his/her new lower class, which is the same as or above the step held prior to demotion, providing said demotion is not the result of disciplinary action. - D. Change In Pay Upon Reclassification: When a position is reallocated to a classification with a higher pay range and the incumbent employee retains the position, he/she shall normally be placed at the first step in the new range.
 If no increase in pay results, advancement may be made to the new step immediately above the present salary.
 When a position is reallocated to a classification for non-disciplinary reasons with a lower salary range, the incumbent employee shall not be reduced in pay while he/she continues to occupy the position.
 If his/her current rate exceeds the maximum step of the new range, his/her salary shall be frozen ("blue penciled") at its current level.
 When the incumbent leaves the position, his/her replacement shall normally be hired at the beginning rate.